-Objectives: The intermediate and/or final restoration should seal completely the involved dentin from the oral environment.
-The vitality of the tooth should be preserved.
-No post-treatment signs or symptoms such as sensitivity, pain, or swelling should be evident.
-There should be no radiographic evidence of internal or external root resorption or other pathologic changes.
+- Indications: Direct pulp capping is indicated for a permanent tooth that has a small carious or mechanical exposure in a tooth with a normal pulp.7 - Objectives: The tooth's vitality should be maintained.
+No post-treatment clinical signs or symptoms of sensitivity, pain, or swelling should be evident.
+Pulp healing and reparative dentin formation should occur.
+There should be no radiographic evidence of internal or external root resorption, periapical radiolucency, abnormal calcification, or other pathologic changes.
 Teeth with immature roots should show continued root development and apexogenesis.

-Partial pulpotomy for carious exposures

-The partial pulpotomy for carious exposures is a procedure in which the inflamed pulp tissue beneath an exposure is removed to a depth of 1 to 3 mm or deeper to reach healthy pulp tissue.
-Pulpal bleeding must be controlled by irrigation with a bacteriocidal agent such as sodium hypochlorite or chlorhexidine68-70 before the site is covered with calcium hydroxide^{6,91,92} or MTA.93- 95 While calcium hydroxide has been demonstrated to have longterm success, MTA results in more predictable dentin bridging and pulp health.96 MTA (at least 1.5 mm thick) should cover the exposure and surrounding dentin followed by a layer of light cured resin-modified glass ionomer.90 A restoration that seals the tooth from microleakage is placed.
+Partial pulpotomy for carious exposures.
+The partial pulpotomy for carious exposures is a procedure in which the inflamed pulp tissue beneath an exposure is removed to a depth of one to three millimeters or deeper to reach healthy pulp tissue.
+Pulpal bleeding must be controlled by irrigation with a bacteriocidal agent such as sodium hypochlorite or chlorhexidine70-72 before the site is covered with calcium hydroxide^{6,93,94} or MTA.95-97 While calcium hydroxide has been demonstrated to have long-term success, MTA results in more predictable dentin bridging and pulp health.98 MTA (at least 1.5 mm thick) should cover the exposure and surrounding dentin followed by a layer of light cured resin-modified glass ionomer.92 A restoration that seals the tooth from microleakage is placed.

-- · Indications: A partial pulpotomy is indicated in a young permanent tooth for a carious pulp exposure in which the pulpal bleeding is controlled within several minutes.
+- Indications: A partial pulpotomy is indicated in a young permanent tooth for a carious pulp exposure in which the pulpal bleeding is controlled within several minutes.
 The tooth must be vital, with a diagnosis of normal pulp or reversible pulpitis.6 - Objectives: The remaining pulp should continue to be vital after partial pulpotomy.
 There should be no adverse clinical signs or symptoms such as sensitivity, pain, or swelling.
 There should be no radiographic sign of internal or external resorption, abnormal canal calcification, or periapical radiolucency postoperatively.
 Teeth having immature roots should continue normal root development and apexogenesis.

-Partial pulpotomy for traumatic exposures (Cvek pulpotomy)

-The partial pulpotomy for traumatic exposures is a procedure in which the inflamed pulp tissue beneath an exposure is removed to a depth of 1 to 3 mm or more to reach the deeper healthy tissue.
-Pulpal bleeding is controlled using bacteriodical irrigants such as sodium hypochlorite or chlorhexidine^{69,70}, and the site then is covered with calcium hydroxide97-100 or MTA.6,101 White, rather than gray, MTA is recommended in anterior teeth to decrease the chance of discoloration.
-The 2 versions have been shown to have similar properties.
-102,103 While calcium hydroxide has been demonstrated to have longterm success, MTA results in more predictable dentin bridging and pulp health.96 MTA (at least 1.5 mm thick) should cover the exposure and surrounding dentin, followed by a layer of light-cured resin-modified glass ionomer.
-101 A restoration that seals the tooth from microleakage is placed.
+Partial pulpotomy for traumatic exposures (Cvek pulpotomy).
+The partial pulpotomy for traumatic exposures is a procedure in which the inflamed pulp tissue beneath an exposure is removed to a depth of one to three millimeters or more to reach the deeper healthy tissue.
+Pulpal bleeding is controlled using bacteriocidal irrigants such as sodium hypochlorite or chlorhexidine,^{71,72} and the site then is covered with calcium hydroxide99-102 or MTA.^{6,103} White, rather than gray, MTA is recommended in anterior teeth to decrease the chance of discoloration.
+The two versions have been shown to have similar properties.^{104,105} While calcium hydroxide has been demonstrated to have long-term success, MTA results in more predictable dentin bridging and pulp health.98 MTA (at least 1.5 mm thick) should cover the exposure and surrounding dentin, followed by a layer of light-cured resin-modified glass ionomer.103 A restoration that seals the tooth from microleakage is placed.

-• Indications: This pulpotomy is indicated for a vital, traumatically-exposed, young permanent tooth, especially one with an incompletely formed apex.
+- Indications: This pulpotomy is indicated for a vital, traumatically-exposed, young permanent tooth, especially one with an incompletely formed apex.
 Pulpal bleeding after removal of inflamed pulpal tissue must be controlled.
-Neither time between the accident and treatment nor size of exposure is critical if the inflamed superficial pulp tissue is amputated to healthy pulp.104

-• Objectives: The remaining pulp should continue to be vital after partial pulpotomy.
+Neither time between the accident and treatment nor size of exposure is critical if the inflamed superficial pulp tissue is amputated to healthy pulp.106 - Objectives: The remaining pulp should continue to be vital after partial pulpotomy.
 There should be no adverse clinical signs or symptoms of sensitivity, pain, or swelling.
 There should be no radiographic signs of internal or external resorption, abnormal canal calcification, or periapical radiolucency post-operatively.
 Teeth with immature roots should show continued normal root development and apexogenesis.